Menu

 Serving a Corporation

-You may also serve a corporation by registered mail by delivering copies of the documents to the registered office or any attorney of the corporation appointed pursuant to section 268 of The Business Corporations Act.
+You may also serve a corporation by registered mail to the registered office or power of attorney of the corporation if there is one.

 Serving a Lawyer

-Court documents may be served by leaving a copy with a party's lawyer if the lawyer accepts service by signing a copy of the document, indicating that they are the lawyer for that person.
+If there is a lawyer representing the party, court documents may be left with them.
+The lawyer would need to accept service by signing a copy of the document and indicating that they are the lawyer for that person.

 Service Outside of Saskatchewan